Your Best Health Ever!

 “Move With A Purpose”

-1. A 2015 study of about 600,000 middle-aged adults found that the highest risk of death was in those who did not exercise at all.
+1. 2015 study of about 600,000 middle-aged adults found that the highest risk of death was in those who did not exercise at all.

 Study Design: Large meta-analysis that pooled 6 different studies that were prospective, observational studies.